Policy

 3. If claims

-he/she will staff with his/her supervisor or service office Subrogation
+will staff with their supervisor or service office Subrogation Coordinator.
+The

-Coordinator.
-The Subrogation Department may be contacted to review the facts of
+Subrogation Department may be contacted to review the facts of the claim and

-the claim and may determine that a referral is appropriate or the claim does
+may determine that a referral is appropriate, or the claim does not have

 Subrogation Department can review the claim.